GSA/open311-simple-crm/documentation/INSTALL.md

 Check the root page again
 -------------------------

 The root page shows what's not working yet.
-If FMS-endpoint is not complaining about the database connection, then it's working :-)
+If Open311 Simple CRM is not complaining about the database connection, then it's working :-)

    * if you're getting a completely blank (empty) page, check that you didn't